facebook/watchman/website/_docs/expr.match.md

 On systems where the watched root is a case insensitive filesystem (this is the common case for OS X and Windows), `match` is equivalent to `imatch`.

+*Since 4.7.*

+You can override the case sensitivity of all name matching operations used in the query by setting the `case_sensitive` field in your query.

 ## wildmatch

 *Since 3.7.*